-Easter holidays in New Zealand are a fun, action-filled, or totally relaxing time, topped with an over abundance of chocolate!
+Easter holidays in New Zealand are a fun, action-filled such as an unique kayaking experience, or totally relaxing time, topped with an over abundance of chocolate!
 To help you choose what's best for you and your family, here's a quick guide on how to spend your Easter holidays in New Zealand.

 Get outdoors during your Easter holidays!

 Kayaking, swimming, and hiking in New Zealand at Easter.